 All applicants to the Graduate School at Virginia Tech must hold a bachelor’s degree from an accredited college or university.
 Applications for admission to the MACIS Program are evaluated on the basis of previous academic work, scores on the Graduate Management Admissions Test (GMAT), two letters of reference and other factors having a bearing on the applicant’s potential for success in the MACIS Program.

 Prospective applicants should take the GMAT as early as possible to ensure that their scores are available when the application for admission is submitted.
 Students are expected to have an undergraduate grade point average (GPA) of 3.0 or higher on a 4.0 scale and a GMAT score of at least 520.
-The GMAT can be waived for students with a GPA of 3.5 or higher with permission from the Director of the ACIS Department.
+The GMAT can be waived for students with a GPA of 3.5 or higher with permission from the Director of the ACIS Department (note that the GMAT requirement is not waived by KPMG, regardless of GPA).

 For students who enroll as undergraduates and who are interested in becoming certified public accountants, we have a special 152-Hour Program that combines undergraduate and graduate course work.
 This Program allows undergraduates to take all of the courses necessary to take the CPA examination and to earn both the Bachelor’s degree and the Master’s degree in Accounting and Information Systems in five years or less.